Simulating nonlinear optical processes on a superconducting quantum device: Physically-motivated error model

-Using physical values of qubit parameters, including qubit frequencies, anharmonicities, a fixed coupling extracted from gate operating parameters and the parameters of our calibrated pulse, we are able to represent the full two-qubit system using a Lindblad model, as detailed in figure~\ref{fig:ErrorSimulation}(\textit{a}).
+Using physical values of qubit parameters, including qubit frequencies, anharmonicities, a fixed coupling extracted from gate operation parameters, and the parameters of our calibrated pulse, we are able to represent the full two-qubit system using a Lindblad model, as detailed in Fig.~\ref{fig:ErrorSimulation}(\textit{a}).
 In order to ensure the model replicates the system dynamics, we simulate our calibrated SQISW gate, which is enacted by a flux pulse on the tunable qubit.
 We adjust the qubit-qubit coupling to match our calibration.
 The determined coupling is 8.1 MHz, which is consistent with the design value and the operation of the two-qubit gates.

 To simulate the effect of decoherence, we adjust damping ($T_1$) and dephasing ($T_2$) terms in the Lindblad model, starting with the reported values on the device.
 The simulation allows us to determine an effective superoperator for the SQISW gate.
-The errors, namely, the differences from the superoperator of an ideal gate, is shown in the left panel of figure~\ref{fig:ErrorSimulation}(\textit{b}).
-Using the simulation, we can also apply pseudo twirling and Pauli twirling to determine the twirled superoperators, whose errors are shown in the middle and the right panels of figure~\ref{fig:ErrorSimulation}(\textit{b}).
+The errors, namely, the distance from the superoperator of an ideal gate, are shown in the left panel of Fig.~\ref{fig:ErrorSimulation}(\textit{b}).
+Using the simulation, we can also apply pseudo twirling and Pauli twirling to determine the twirled superoperators, whose errors are shown in the middle and the right panels of Fig.~\ref{fig:ErrorSimulation}(\textit{b}).
 The Pauli-twirled superoperator can then be transformed to Pauli error rates via a Walsh-Hadamard transform, which is compared to the observed error rates.
-Using reported coherence times, some important aspects of the observed Pauli error rates are reproduced, as shown in the left panel of figure~\ref{fig:ErrorSimulation}(\textit{c}).
+Using reported coherence times, some important aspects of the observed Pauli error rates are reproduced, as shown in the left panel of Fig.~\ref{fig:ErrorSimulation}(\textit{c}).
 However, the overall error rate is different and there are significant discrepancies in the error profile.